 Cosmos sulphureus attracts birds and butterflies.
-It is self-seeding and is considered invasive in the United States.
-Propagate Cosmos sulphureus from seeds usually, it germinates between 1 to 3 weeks depending on the climate.
+It is self-seeding.
+It is considered invasive in the United States.
+Propagate Cosmos sulphureus from seeds.
+Usually, it germinates between 1 to 3 weeks depending on the climate.
 It flowers about two months after germination.
-It is generally disease-free and pest-free, however, watch out for gray mold, slugs, and aphids.
+It is generally disease-free and pest-free.
+Watch out for gray mold, slugs, and aphids.

-Cosmos sulphureus is used as food for example in Indonesia it is called Lalab or Gudang, which are the young shoots of Cosmos sulphureus and are consumed raw as well as cooked, in Thailand, they make tea from the flowers.
+They use Cosmos sulphureus in food in Indonesia it is called Lalab or Gudang.
+These are the young shoots of Cosmos sulphureus.
+They are consumed raw as well as cooked.
+In Thailand. they make tea from flowers.
 The flowers can be used as a dye for fabric or wool.